magento/merchdocs/src/payment/paypal-payments-pro.md

    |`Authorization` |Approves the purchase, but puts a hold on the funds.
 The amount is not withdrawn until it is “captured” by the merchant.|
    |`Sale` |The amount of the purchase is authorized and immediately withdrawn from the customer’s account.|

-1. For **Credit Card Settings**, select each credit card that you accept for payment in your store.
-To make multiple selections, hold down the Ctrl key and click each item.
+1. For **Credit Card Settings**, select the credit cards that you accept for payment in your store.
+To select multiple cards, hold down the Ctrl key (PC) or the Command key (Mac) and click each one.

    {:.bs-callout .bs-callout-info}
    American Express requires an additional agreement.